inbo/flandersqmd/README.md

 a report.
 Once the setup is completed the report will automatically be rendered in both html and pdf format.
 The respective output files are located in the output folder of the report folder.
-The function will also create an Rstudio project file in the report folder.
-When you run the function from Rstudio, the project will be opened automatically in a new session.
+The function will also create an RStudio project file in the report folder.
+When you run the function from RStudio, the project will be opened automatically in a new session.

 ``` r